#Study_Abroad

 Cost of Living CAD $600 - 800 per month.

-From the above table, it is clear that international students planning to study in Canada are required to get a student visa (SDS or Non-SDS), submit the English language proficiency test scores of IELTS, TOEFL, or PTE and standardized test scores of GRE, SAT, or GMAT based on the program levels you get admitted for.
+From the data above, it’s evident that international students planning to study in Canada must secure a student visa—either through the SDS (Student Direct Stream) or Non-SDS route.
+Applicants are required to submit English language proficiency scores from exams such as IELTS, TOEFL, or PTE, and in some cases, standardized test scores like GRE, SAT, or GMAT, depending on the level and field of study.

 Indian students choose to study in Canada, among other English-speaking countries, primarily due to its excellent education system, high standard of living, diverse environment, affordable education, and long-term return on investment.
 Canadian educational institutions consistently rank among the best globally, with 3 of the top 50 universities worldwide being from Canada.
 Canadian universities and colleges are renowned for their top-notch academics, innovative research, and commitment to providing quality education.
 Whether you're into engineering, arts, business, or other fields, Canada offers a wide range of programs to attract students that match their interests and career goals.